 On Saturday, June 29, 2019, the White House announced that the fourth tranche of tariffs on $300 billion worth of imports from China would not be implemented as China and the United States continue to pursue a fair trade deal.

-During the month of December 2018, MIQ Logistics was involved in a number of events throughout the logistics industry.
-Read industry updates, services offered by MIQ, and events that will be taking place in the December 2018 logistics link.
+During the month of June 2019, MIQ was involved in a number of events throughout the logistics industry.
+Read industry updates, regulatory updates, and services offered by MIQ, in the June 2019 logistics link.

-Imports at the nation’s major retail container ports have set another new record, reaching 2 million containers in a single month for the first time as retailers continued to bring merchandise into the country ahead of a now-postponed increase in tariffs on goods from China, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
+Imports at the nation’s major retail container ports are expected to continue to grow this summer as retailers stock up inventory to get ahead of higher tariffs, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

-During the month of November 2018, MIQ Logistics was involved in a number of events throughout the logistics industry.
-Read educational opportunities, regulatory updates, industry updates, services offered by MIQ, and events that will be taking place in the November 2018 logistics link.
+During the month of May 2019, MIQ was involved in a number of events throughout the logistics industry.
+Read industry updates, regulatory updates, and services offered by MIQ, in the May 2019 logistics link.